sreeharimenon1994/job_market_classifier/README.md

 # Market job Classifier

-This code pattern demonstrates how reinforcement can be used to train a system to play Lunar Lander game.
-The agent has to choose between fou action so as the spacecraft lands perfectly.
+The code demonstrates how to gather information regarding job market by providing the job title as the input.
+The code provides the probability, count and similarity with the input job title as the final output.

 ![output](/figures/output.png)